MSc Advanced Manipulative Physiotherapy, 2011

 The best part was the learning experience and support I received from my instructors.
 My teachers made me realise that if you are determined then the things you can achieve are endless."

-Please provide a short paragraph detailing how your career has developed since graduating from the University of Birmingham.
+How has your career developed since graduating from the University of Birmingham?

 In a country facing tremendous difficulties from the economic recession, my postgraduate degree has helped me stand out.
 It boosted my confidence in my skills and encouraged me to start my own private practice which is now one of the busiest in Athens.
 The quality of my work has increased and the people I treat are much more satisfied with the level of care they are receiving.
 By applying the new things I have learned, I am now in a position to offer my services to national athletes, professional sports teams as well as martial arts world champions.